avyjyo11/fujifilms-task/README.md

 - Manage a list of products (add, update, delete)
 - Notify suppliers when stock is low
-- Support for multiple supplier types (retail, wholesale)
+- Support for multiple supplier types (local, global)

 ## Build Instructions